Home > Blog > Tutorials > How to Translate an Elementor Site the Easy Way on WordPress

 • Multiple translation languages – you’ll be able to translate your Elementor site into unlimited new languages.

-• DeepL support for automatic translation – the free version lets you use Google Translate for automatic translation, but you’ll need to go Pro if you want to use DeepL.
+• DeepL support for automatic translation – the free version lets you connect directly to Google Translate for automatic translation, but you’ll need to go Pro if you want to connect directly to DeepL.

 • Translator accounts – create dedicated translator accounts for people to manage your multilingual content.